juwain/experimental.dev/src/posts/css-movie-or-how-to-animate-the-grid.md

 }
 ```

-I decided to add not just empty divs into HTML, but a paragraph with a "movie sript":
+I decided to add not just empty divs into HTML, but a paragraph with a "movie script":

 ```html
 <p class="field">